threefoldfoundation/info_sdk/src/6_develop/solutions/storage/code_hercule.md

 The basic idea is to provide a reliable storage solution that leverage on the current grid functionality.

-> NOTE: We are discussing a modified version of minio that has be officially released by threefold to have all the feature that is used, and explained in this document.
-So when we say `minio` we always mean the `threefold` version.
-You can find the source code [here](https://github.com/threefoldtech/minio)
+> NOTE: We are discussing a modified version of minio that has be officially released by Threefold to have all the feature that is used, and explained in this document.
+So when we say `minio` we always mean the `Threefold` version.
+You can find the source code [here](https://github.com/Threefoldtech/minio)

 ## Installation tutorial
 Please check a full installation tutorial [here](chatflow_hercule.md)